Chance The Rapper sues former manager for $3million | NME

 Chance The Rapper is suing his former manager, Pat Corcoran, for $3million USD (£2.2million GBP).

-According to his lawsuit, read by NME, the rapper Chancelor Bennett alleges Corcoran used his role as manager to “trade on Mr. Bennett’s good name for his own benefit, diverting business opportunities to his separate companies”.
+According to his lawsuit, published by the Chicago Tribune, the rapper Chancelor Bennett alleges Corcoran used his role as manager to “trade on Mr. Bennett’s good name for his own benefit, diverting business opportunities to his separate companies”.

 Bennett also claims Corcoran damaged his professional image by “demanding and accepting kickbacks” from those wishing to do business with the rapper.